dpspcghst/c-sharp/README.md

 * Solve The Puzzle
   * A game machine has 5 games installed on it.
 Write a program to take N number as input and output the corresponding game with N index from the array.
 If user enters an invalid number that is out of array range, the program should output "Invalid number".

+* Only The Evens!
+  * The program you are given takes 5 numbers as input and stores them in an array.
+Complete the program to go through the array and output the the sum of even numbers.